La-Lojban/lojban.pw/pages/books/learn-lojban.md

 le tavla
 : the speaker

-It might sound strange how _person_ can be a "verb" but in fact this makes Lojban very simple:
+It might sound strange how _person_ can be a "verb", but in fact, this makes Lojban very simple:

 <table>
 <thead>